Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills

 Run by The Fraser Heritage Society, Kilby Farm is a historic site with a museum and campground located in Harrison Mills in the Fraser Valley.

-Note: The historic site closes for the first few months of the year, but opens back up for the season on the Easter Long Weekend in April.
+Note: The historic site closes for the first few months of the year, but re-opens for the season on the Easter long weekend in April.
 The Kilby Park & Campground, however, is open year-round.
+As of early 2026, the main campground is currently closed for the winter.
+The remaining seven sites, though, are still avaialbe on a first come, first-served basis.

 Kilby Farm & Campground in the Fraser Valley